kubermatic/docs/content/kubermatic/master/operation/debugging/_index.en.md

 * `master-controller`: Sets up access for users to projects and clusters
 * `controller-manager`: Creates all the components required for a cluster control plane

-### Check for problems with an individual user cluster
+### Check for Problems With an Individual User Cluster

 1. Find the cluster-id by selecting going to the details view of your cluster in the UI.
 The URL looks something like this, the cluster id is the last part: `https://kubermatic/projects/project-id/dc/dc-name/clusters/cluster-id`
 1. Get the `kubeconfig` for your seed cluster